 ‘Maybe some tea?’
 Aunt Petunia set the plate of biscuits down on the side table by the sofa.
 ‘I’ve got a nice collection of fruit teas if you’d prefer.’

 ‘I’m fine, thank you.’
 Fleur Delacour plucked a wide summer bonnet off the chair beside her and placed it upon her head.
-A sapphire bow fluttered above her right temple.
+The sapphire bow fluttered above her right temple in the breeze from the open window.
 ‘I’m here to let Harry know I’m going to be tutoring him over the summer.
 He has, by all accounts, not been making the most of his time at school.’

 Harry grimaced and his stomach knotted itself into a tight ball of mortification.
 Ouch.
 So Dumbledore or someone sent her.
 She probably thinks I’m a complete idiot to need tutoring.